 Lamas getting ready for lunch at Phuktal Monastery

 11. Legends and stories

-The Himalayas has no dearth of stories and legends.
-From being considered to be the birthplace of the mighty Ganga, to Mount Kailash is the abode of Lord Shiva, to a long history of Buddhism, the Himalayas has many enchanting stories.
+The Himalayas have no dearth of stories and legends.
+From being considered to be the birthplace of the mighty Ganga, to Mount Kailash is the abode of Lord Shiva, to a long history of Buddhism, the Himalayas have many enchanting stories.
 One of the famous legends or enigma of the Himalayas is the Roopkund trek where there are skeletons found when you reach the lake.